 3. If no pulse, start compression:

 Lay your dog on the right and place hands over the ribs where their elbow touches the chest.
 Begin compression (do not start compression if your dog has a pulse, contact the vet immediately or rush them to a nearby vet).

 4. If your dog isn’t breathing then give mouth-to-mouth:

 For Small Dogs: Place your mouth over their nose and mouth and blow air in.

 For Medium and large size dogs: Place your mouth over the nose and blow air in.

 5. Repeat procedure:

-- Continue giving CPR until your dog has a pulse or start to breathe normally.
+- Continue giving CPR until your dog has a pulse or starts to breathe normally.